katiewu1/project-final/README.md

 Tech stack I've used are:

-- BE: node.js, Express, Nodemailer, Mongoose, MongoDB, Heroku
+- BE: node.js, Express, Nodemailer, Mongoose, MongoDB, (~Heroku~) Google Cloud Platform
 - FE: React, React Router, React Redux, Redux Toolkit, Chakra UI, Netlify

 I decided to take on a few new challenges and played a bit with Nodemailer and used Chakra UI.